 Dr. Morcease Beasley, Superintendent at Clayton County Public Schools, says that typical video conferencing isn’t a tool that allows institutions to plan for the learning experience.
 It doesn’t allow instructors to provide courses with quality, intention, and purpose.
 Students need to feel secure, confident, and in control of their learning while also feeling that they can be vulnerable in their learning space.

 Amy McGrath, Chief Operating Officer at ASU Preparatory Academy, states that mastery learning happens in the community- beyond just a physical presence next to someone.
 Learners need to be interdependent.
 Applying the knowledge they’ve gained in their independent learning needs to be turned into real-world conversations, which means interacting with other people.
-This requires video conferencing tools to be full of features and tools that enable these community-based, authentic learning experiences.
+This requires web conferencing tools to be full of features and tools that enable these community-based, authentic learning experiences.

 Building Community in an Online Classroom